 Mice may breed year-round and a female may have 5 to 10 litters per year.
 Mouse populations can therefore grow rapidly under good conditions, although breeding and survival of young slow markedly when population densities become high.

 Call in the professionals, call Absolute Pest Control Ltd, we adhere to all current legislation, baits are placed in lockable boxes, designed specifically for the target species, many other methods of control available, for a set price we will get rid of your rodents.

-If you are plagued by a reoccurring rodent problem why not buy our metal or plastic external bait boxes, we will then rebait or refresh bait at your convenience.
-This will give you great peace of mind, not only will you get all year round rodent control it will be considerably less than entering into a ‘Home guard’ agreement and you get to keep the bait boxes regardless.
+If you are plagued by a reoccurring rodent problem why not buy our metal or plastic external bait boxes.
+We will then rebait or refresh bait at your convenience.
+This will give you great peace of mind.
+Not only will you get all year round rodent control it will be considerably less than entering into a ‘Home guard’ agreement and you get to keep the bait boxes regardless.
 Call out response time 48 hours or sooner if possible.
-For more information contact us
+For more information on our rodent control methods contact us